Best International Banks in the US 2023

 Here is fee the structure of the providers we’ve explored in this article:

 - Wise fees: Accounts are free to open, there is no maintenance fee, there are low transaction fees.
+Plus, Wise currency exchange uses mid-market exchange rate.

-- Revolut fees: Accounts are free to open, there are different packages with varying monthly fees including a standard plan that is free.
+- Revolut fees: Standart accounts don’t have an opening fee, there are different packages with varying monthly fees including a standard plan that is 0$/month.

-- HSBC fees: No fee for the Global Currency account, but you’ll need a linked account which may have its own charges
+- HSBC international fees: No fee for the Global Currency account, but you’ll need a linked account which may have its own charges

-- Wells Fargo fees: 10 USD/month for Everyday Checking account, plus transaction and service fees like a 3% foreign transaction fee
+- Wells Fargo foreign fees: 10 USD/month for Everyday Checking account, plus transaction and service fees like a 3% foreign transaction fee

-- Schwab fees: No account fee, but you’ll pay transaction charges and currency fees when you trade
+- Schwab foreign fees: No account fee, but you’ll pay transaction charges and currency fees when you trade

 What is the safest international bank?

+All of the providers we feature on Exiap are regulated and licensed providers, with industry level security measures.
 Here’s a look at how the providers we have featured which offer international spending keep you safe when you spend:

 Best ways to withdraw money when traveling abroad